MichaelSchaecher/website/content/posts/fix-ubuntu-btrfs-subvolume-layout.md

 ### Changing the Layout

 This is easy, but there are some steps involved.
-First you well need to run the `umount -a` command to unmount all the subvolumes and the binded directories.
+First you well need to run the `umount -a` command to unmount all the subvolumes and the bond directories.
 You may get a warning about some mounted directories being busy, this normal.

 Mount the root subvolume without mounting the other subvolume and without options.
 This is so that you can change the subvolume layout without any issues.
 Make sure to replace `<device>` with the device that the root subvolume is on: `/dev/sd*<partition number> or /dev/nvme<pci-e>n<device>p<partition number>`.